jqnatividad/qsv/docs/BENCHMARKS.md

 ([nyc-311-sample-100k.zip](https://raw.githubusercontent.com/wiki/jqnatividad/qsv/files/nyc-311-sample-100k.zip)),
 as the worldcitiespop.csv file didn't have dates, empty fields, nor lat/long coordinates in that order.

-These benchmarks were run on a Virtualbox 6.1 VM on Windows 11 with a Ryzen 7 4800H, 32GB memory and a 1 TB SSD (VM configured with Ubuntu 20.04 LTS assigned 8 CPUs and 12 GB of memory).
+These benchmarks were run on a Virtualbox v6.1 Windows 11 v21H2 VM with an AMD Ryzen 7 4800H, 32GB memory and a 1 TB SSD (VM configured with Ubuntu 20.04 LTS assigned 8 CPUs and 12 GB of memory).